Tassie summer climbing guide

 Sisters Beach

-There is currently no climbing allowed on the Dog Wall for cultural heritage reasons, please also avoid standing, walking or hanging out under the wall.
-Shell middens are spread throughout the area and represent living spaces occupied over thousands of years, extra care should be taken to not impact these.
+There is currently no climbing allowed on Dog Wall for cultural heritage reasons, please also avoid standing, walking or hanging out under the wall.
+Respect these and other cultural heritage closures, as they have been initiated by the Tasmanian climbing community.
+Shell middens are spread throughout the area and represent living spaces occupied over thousands of years and extra care should be taken to not impact these.
 Camping is definitely not allowed in this area.

 Rocky Cape

 This area is of great spiritual significance to the Tasmanian Aboriginal people, please respect the historic and spiritual values it represents.
 Climbs in the area of North Cave are currently closed because of the significant heritage value of the cave.
 The old descent gully should also be avoided for this reason.
-Climbs on Zorro wall are open and descent from the cliff can be made by abseil on fixed slings to the right of Zorro.
+Climbs on Zorro wall are open and descend by abseiling on fixed slings to the right of Zorro.

 Fingal/Bare Rock

-Access to Bare Rock is via local climber Andy Martin and his partner Alannah’s property.
+Access to Bare Rock is via local climbers Andy and Alannah’s property.
 Please respect their privacy and the following requests:

-Bare Rock campground (on Andy’s property) is closed until Easter, as is the toilet, to alleviate pressure on the area.
+• Bare Rock campground (on Andy and Alannah’s property) is closed from November 1st until April 15th, to alleviate pressure on the area.
+This closure includes the composting toilets onsite and removal of the fixed abseil line.
 Free camping and toilets are located nearby in Fingal town centre.

-The road to Andy’s is not council maintained, and is paid for by local property owners, including Andy.
-Please drive slowly to minimise your impact, and contribute $10/car to help maintain the road.
-An honesty box is located at the campsite.
-Car-pooling is encouraged.
+• The road to Andy’s is not council maintained and is paid for by local property owners, including Andy.
+To minimise your impact please drive slowly and contribute $10/car to help maintain the road.
+An honesty box is located at the campsite and car-pooling is encouraged.

 South Tassie